SepehrMahmoud-i/personal-site/README.md

 # My personal site
 this site is open source like my MIND.

-This is first edif of this file in Github.com
+This is first edit of this file in Github.com

-I'm just learning git hub.
+I'm just learning github.

+This line is added to understand how GIT PULL works and how we can make pull easier(NOT fetch and merge)